pythonarcade/arcade/doc/programming_guide/sound.rst

 .. _python_env_vars: https://www.twilio.com/blog/environment-variables-python

-By default, arcade will try pyglet audio back-ends in the following order until it finds one which loads:
+By default, Arcade will try pyglet audio back-ends in the following order until it finds one which loads:

 #. ``"openal"``